LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 - A discreet physical button allows toggling the lantern on or off and cycling through effects
 - The original AAA battery compartment is replaced with a regular powerbank
 - From the outside, the lantern still looks completely original - the magic happens within

 ---

+## 🟢 Difficulty Level: Easy

+This project is designed to be beginner-friendly.

+You do **not** need programming knowledge.
+You do **not** need advanced electronics experience.

+However, you should:

+- Be comfortable with **basic soldering**
+- Be able to follow instructions carefully
+- Take your time and double-check connections

+If you can solder a few wires and follow step-by-step instructions, you can build this lantern.

+This guide is written for non-technical makers - including cosplayers, prop builders, and hobbyists - and explains each step as clearly as possible so anyone can recreate the project.

+Just follow the steps in order and don’t rush the wiring.

+---